 Attention event planners!
-When you are finalizing event contracts with Marriott properties with “Make a Green Choice” or “Your Choice” programs, insert the following language to refuse “Green Choice” for all your guests and/or attendees:
+When you are finalizing event contracts with Marriott properties with the so-called “Make a Green Choice” or “Your Room, Your Choice” program, insert the following language to refuse “Green Choice” for all your guests and/or attendees:

 Refuse “Green Choice” Contract Language:

-[Organization name] will not participate in the hotel’s “Green Choice” or any similar program, and notation should be made on all guest reservations not to offer this option.
+[Group] will not participate in the hotel’s “Green Choice” or any similar programs which forgo daily housekeeping, and notation should be made on all guest reservations not to offer this option.
 All advertising materials regarding the program will be removed from the guest rooms, and the program will not be offered via the online reservation system.
-If an individual attendee requests the “Green Choice” program or any similar program, front desk staff will tell the attendee that their organization has opted out and the “Green Choice or “Your Choice” programs are not available as an option for them.
+If an individual attendee requests the “Green Choice” program or any similar program, front desk staff will tell the attendee that their organization has opted out and the “Green Choice” or “Your Choice” programs are not available as an option for them..

-If you want to protect your event from unexpected problems, we encourage you to include this protective language in all your event contracts:
+Additionally, if you want to protect your event from unexpected problems, we encourage you to include protective language in all your event contracts:

 Model Protective Language for Event Contracts